 Comedogenic and irritating facial products

-In the last decade, dermatologists have concluded that one of the primary causes of acne is inflammation.
-Ingredients in lip balms and even toothpaste could be irritating the mouth, resulting in the skin becoming inflamed.
+In the last decade, dermatologists have concluded that inflammation is one of the primary causes of acne.
+Ingredients in lip balms and even toothpaste could irritate the mouth, making the skin inflamed.
 When the skin becomes irritated, it tries to protect itself by increasing oil production in the affected area.
 By producing more sebum, your skin creates a layer of protection between your cells and the external irritation.
-The inflammatory response causes the skin to swell, closing pores, and preventing the source of irritation from penetrating deeper.
+The inflammatory response causes the skin to swell, closing pores and preventing the source of irritation from penetrating deeper.
 However, when the pores close, all of the sebum, dead skin cells, and bacteria on the surface of your skin get trapped.
 This causes acne and other skin conditions.

 Red 30

 Another pesky ingredient that may be causing breakouts is Red 30.
-This synthetic pigment is used in cosmetics, particularly lip products, to get a pink rosy color.
-A study of D & C Red dyes found that they were all comedogenic, meaning they can easily clog pores and irritate the skin.
+This synthetic pigment is used in cosmetics, particularly lip products, to get a rosy pink color.
+A D & C Red dye study found they were all comedogenic, meaning they can easily clog pores and irritate the skin.
 This was unsurprising to researchers as the ingredients in these dyes are coal tar derivatives - yikes!

 Your cellphone

-While fluoride is found in most toothpaste, some people can have an adverse reaction to the ingredient, resulting in pimples around the mouth and even cystic acne.
-If you have pimples around your mouth or on the chin, we recommend that you consult with your dentist about possibly switching to a fluoride-free toothpaste and see if you notice a difference.
+While fluoride is found in most toothpaste, some people can react adversely to the ingredient, resulting in pimples around the mouth and even cystic acne.
+If you have pimples around your mouth or chin, we recommend you consult your dentist about possibly switching to a fluoride-free toothpaste and see if you notice a difference.
 Examples of good fluoride-free toothpaste are this one and this one.

 Food residue